[Up]

 Example data types definition

-The following example shows a shortened JSON file describing the data types of the program inputs and outputs.
+The following example shows a shortened JSON file describing the data types of the program

 "types": {